JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 Plain text in the "text" part of a link will either cross-reference a header, or, when it is a number preceded by a `#`, a GitHub issue/pull request.
-Text wrapped in backticks will cross-reference a docstring from a `@docs` block.
+Text wrapped in backticks will cross-reference a docstring from a `@docs` or `@autodocs` block.

+The code enclosed in the backticks for such a reference will be evaluated first in the `CurrentModule`  given in the `@meta` block of the current page, and second in `Main`, i.e., the context of the `docs/make.jl` file.
+For `@ref` links inside a docstring, the `CurrentModule` is automatically set to the module containing the docstring.

 `@ref`s may refer to docstrings or headers on different pages as well as the current page using the same syntax.

-Note that depending on what the `CurrentModule` is set to, a docstring `@ref` may need to be prefixed by the module which defines it.

 ### Named `@ref`s